Kiloneie/kiloneie.github.io/README.md

 - Check Pietro's page for help on the index.html file
 - Get all of the nimib styled tutorials into the respective folders.
 There are not that many.
 - One day maybe... make every single one of my videos to have a nimib styled file...

+Don't forget to add videos to the Nim's This month with Nim(all of them to the same commit/issue whatever)